abelsonlive/hiR/updateGuide.md

     #'
     #' More detailed description of function
     #'
-    #' @param x Enter a description of this parameter x's requirements
+    #' @param x Enter a description of parameter x's requirements
-    #' @param y Enter a description of this parameter y's requirements
+    #' @param y Enter a description of parameter y's requirements
     #'
     #' @return
     #' An explanation of the values the function returns